-As a general rule of thumb, a drug addiction treatment center will try to avoid replacing one addiction with another whenever possible.
+As a general rule of thumb, a drug addiction treatment center will try whenever possible to avoid replacing one addiction with another.
 The use of medication during substance abuse recovery is a difficult subject.
 In some ways, medication can help enhance the recovery experience, address mental health disorders, and help a person’s body recover from malnutrition, infection, and sickness resulting from addiction.
-However, some prescription medications have habit-forming properties, so it’s vital to only consider medication assisted treatment on a case-by-case basis.
+However, some prescription medications have habit-forming properties, so it’s vital to consider medication-assisted treatment on a case-by-case basis.

 What Is Medication-Assisted Treatment?

 Many types of addiction cause significant physical and psychological damage.
 While some detox services may help a person remove the drugs from his or her system in a safe environment, they may not have the resources necessary to address serious medical conditions and co-occurring conditions that impede recovery.
 Malnutrition, sexually transmitted infections, and infectious diseases can make recovery extremely difficult and even dangerous in some cases.
 For example, the symptoms of severe opioid withdrawal may be fatal without medical intervention.

 Medication-assisted treatment (MAT) can include nutritional support during detox, vitamin therapy, prescription medications to manage chronic or psychological conditions, and other types of medication-based treatment during the recovery process.

 The number of opioid overdose deaths and addiction cases in the United States has reached staggering levels, and MAT combined with cognitive behavioral therapy comprise the standard of care for opioid addiction in the United States*.
 Many substance abuse researchers and federal officials believe that developing new medications to combat opioid addiction may prove fruitful if drug developers look beyond the detox process and consider more long-term applications for MAT.